Cullens84/bookproject/README.md

 Technologies:

-Python-
+Python
-Pytest-
+Pytest
-Flask-
+Flask
-Docker/Docker Compose-
+Docker/Docker Compose
-MySQL-
+MySQL

 The MVP for this project is a website that allows create read update delete functionality on a basic book logging page.
 This must include SQL, Python, HTML, Docker, FLask.